Novruz in Azerbaijan: how the country celebrates spring

 The four Tuesdays

 The weeks before Novruz include four symbolic Tuesdays, each dedicated to one of the elements — water, fire, earth and wind.
-Together they count down to the holiday, building anticipation and structuring the celebrations.
+Together they build anticipation and structure the celebrations.
 Knowing this rhythm helps a traveler understand why Novruz feels like a whole season, not a single date.

 How to experience it

 Novruz is best experienced in public squares, old towns and family settings.
-The Baku Old City is one of the most atmospheric places to feel it, and traveling during the festival adds a cultural layer nothing else replicates — see why travel Azerbaijan for the broader case.
+The Baku Old City is one of the most atmospheric places to feel it, with decorated lanes and street performances, and traveling during the festival adds a cultural layer nothing else replicates — see why travel Azerbaijan for the broader case.
+Beyond the capital, regional towns often celebrate with a warmth and informality that is hard to beat; a spring trip that pairs Baku with a night or two in the regions lets you feel both sides of the holiday.

 Which official signals support this